Tuesday, April 21, 2026

 and to all, a dependable pillar of strength,

-that earned him enduring respect and affection across the fraternity.
+qualities that earned him enduring respect and affection across the fraternity.

-measured merely by position but by the confidence he inspires and the path he
+A tall leader is not measured merely by position but by the confidence he inspires and the path he leaves behind for others to follow.
+Through his calm guidance, balanced approach, and principled leadership, Com.
+Manimohan enriched the Association in lasting ways.

-part of the Association’s journey.
-The values he upheld and the example he set
+As he demits official responsibilities, we recognise that his contributions have become an enduring part of the Association’s journey.
+The values he upheld and the example he set will continue to guide us in the years ahead.

-purpose never truly retires; it simply continues to inspire.
+A true leader rooted in dedication, integrity and purpose never truly retires; it simply continues to inspire.

 With gratitude and respect,